philterd/philter/docs/docs/redaction/ledgers.md

 to the [output signing](../output_signing.md) setting.

-**How strong that is depends on where the key lives.** By default Philter generates the signing key and stores it in MongoDB, in the same database as the ledger.
-Someone with full database access can therefore read the key and re-sign a rewritten chain, so in that configuration the signature defends against tampering through Philter or by anyone with write access to the `ledger` collection alone, not against a full database compromise.
-To get the stronger property, supply the key from outside the database with `PHILTER_SIGNING_KEY_PATH` (see [Output Signing](../output_signing.md)) and restrict who can read that file.
+**How strong that is depends on where the key lives.** By default Philter generates the signing key and stores it in MongoDB, encrypted under `PHILTER_ENCRYPTION_KEY`.
+Database access alone is therefore not enough to forge a chain: an attacker would need the database and the deployment's master key, which is supplied from the environment rather than stored in MongoDB.

+For the strongest property, supply the signing key from outside the database entirely with `PHILTER_SIGNING_KEY_PATH` (see [Output Signing](../output_signing.md)) and restrict who can read that file.
+The key then never enters the database, so no amount of database access yields it.

 The validity response reports both, plus how many entries carry a signature: